 Selling a dental practice requires a lot of planning and administration.
 Sellers will want to ensure their practice is in a condition that appeals to potential buyers.
 They will also need to estimate the value of the practice.

 This guide will walk through the main stages and considerations of practice sales.
-It will also introduce some of the best experts in the field to make your sale a success.
+It will also explain how Christie & Co supports practice owners through the sale process.

 However, some may feel that it is time to move on as things are not working out as intended.
 For example, you may have staffing issues or be unhappy with the level of administration.
 In these cases, selling up probably is not the answer.
 Other actions can be taken to improve your practice and make it thrive.